-Chainsaws are great tools – when they’re working properly.
-Here are five helpful tips to keep your chainsaw cutting strong.
+Chainsaws are extremely useful – when they’re working properly.
+Here are five important maintenance tips to keep your chainsaw operating at peak performance.

 Anyone who has tried forcing a dull chain through wood knows the importance of a sharp chain.
-Properly sharpening a chain is an art form, so if you don’t want a collection of useless chains hanging on your garage wall, visit a professional.
-It’ll likely cost you less than $10 and save you a ton of grief.
+Properly sharpening a chain is an art form best performed by a professional, which will cost you a little money, but can save you a ton of grief.

-However, if you’re like me and enjoy the challenge of learning a new craft, be sure to…
+However, if you’re up for the challenge of learning to sharpen chains, be sure to…

-- Use the proper file size.
-The box the chain came in or your owner’s manual are two places to find that information.
+- Use the proper file size, which can be identified on the box the chain came in or in your owner’s manual.

 - File at the correct angle.
-You can purchase a file gauge at most home centers that ensures you hold the file correctly.
+Purchase a file gauge to ensure you hold the file correctly.

-- Be careful with the depth gauges (the protrusions directly in front of each tooth).
-If you file them too much, the saw can bite too deeply into the wood and stall or, worse, pull you off balance.
-Again, use a gauge to ensure you sharpen the depth gauges correctly.
+- Pay attention to depth gauges, which are the protrusions directly in front of each tooth.
+If you file too much, the saw can bite too deeply and stall, or even pull you off balance.

 A chain that’s too tight can bind and stall the saw.
 On a non-roller-tip bar, an over-tightened chain can overheat.
 When adjusting the chain, hold the tip of the bar up as far as it goes and tighten the tensioning screw until you’ve taken the slack out of the underside of the bar.